 To add a position, login to ugexplore.utk.edu with your UT NetID and password.
 Then click “Create Opportunity” and complete the form.
 View your applicants in the system and send Accept, Decline, or Interview Requested emails.
 You can return as needed to create additional postings.

 Faculty can request the addition of a Research (R) designation to a new or existing course that meets a defined criteria for research inclusion.
 The R designation will appear on the student’s transcript allowing confirmation of participation by graduate schools and employers.
-Information on how to apply for the R designation will be available in late August.
-Until then, contact the Office of Undergraduate Research at firstname.lastname@example.org if interested.
+The deadline to apply is October 31, 2016.
+To view the requirements, visit: http://ugresearch.utk.edu/faculty/r-designation/.

 Faculty can apply for up to $750 in support for the incorporation of undergraduate research (UGR) projects and assignments into courses, including conversion of an existing course into an R-designated course.
 Curriculum grants support revisions to both upper and lower division courses.
 Contact the Office of Undergraduate Research at firstname.lastname@example.org if interested.